-For over 20 years, Bank of America has been connected to The Nature Conservancy’s work around to work to improve global conservation and has contributed over $18 million to our projects.
+For over 20 years, Bank of America has been connected to The Nature Conservancy’s work to improve global conservation and has contributed over $18 million to our projects.

 - Reduce annual deforestation